What is Civics 101

 Local League of Women Voters chapters have requested the Civics 101 sample materials to assist with holding their own programs.
 Material templates will be made available where possible.
 Additionally, many other organizations have expressed interest in hosting their own versions of Civics 101.
-If you are interested in holding your own program, please contact the Director of Civics 101 at Civics101@goleaguego.org
+If you are interested in holding your own program, please contact the Director of Civics 101 at Civics101 [at] goleaguego.org

 How to Register

-Registration if now closed for Civics 101 Spring.
-If you would like to be placed on the Civics 101 Waiting List for the next session, please contact the Director of Civics 101 at Civics101@goleaguego.org.
+Because of the virus pandemic, we have cancelled the fall session.
+If you would like to be placed on the Civics 101 Waiting List for the next session, please contact the Director of Civics 101 at Civics101 [at] goleaguego.org.
 You will be the first to be notified when registration is open for the next session.